 In order to use RunSignUp, your browser must accept cookies.
 Otherwise, you will not be able to register for races or use other functionality of the website.
 However, your browser doesn't appear to allow cookies by default.

 A. The race course will consist of alternating overland routes and swim legs on and between several islands within the Portland Maine region of Casco Bay.
-Overland routes will be casually marked at various points along the course, but there will not be "turn by turn" signage.
+Overland routes will be casually marked at various points along the course.
 Swim exit points will be designated by yellow banners, but may not be immediately visible from the swim entry point.
-Maps of the course will be provided to athletes and will include range and compass bearings from each swim entry point to the corresponding exit point.
-Basic compass skills are strongly recommended.
+Maps of the course will be provided to athletes.

 B. Any deviation from the marked course by participants shall be grounds for disqualification.